Cloud-SPAN/nerc-metagenomics05-binning/_episodes/03-Functional-annotation.md

 | .txt   | Annotation summary statistics                      |
 | .tsv	 | Tab-separated file of all features: locus_tag,ftype,len_bp,gene,EC_number,COG,product |

-We are going to use Prokka to initially annotate one MAG.
+Initially we will annotate just one MAG at a time with Prokka.

-In the previous episode we saw we'd produced 6 MAGs of differing quality.
+In the previous episode we produced 6 MAGs of varying quality.
-In our example, we are going to start with the MAG `bin.6.fa` as it was assessed by CheckM as being 99.45% complete and 0% contaminated.
+In this example, we will start with the MAG `bin.6.fa`, as this MAG had the highest completeness (99.45%) and lowest contamination (0%).

 ~~~
 prokka --outdir bin.6 --prefix bin.6 ../binning/pilon.fasta.metabat-bins1500-YYYMMDD_HHMMSS/bin.6.fa